saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ## Summary

 SaltStack has a lot of different parts to it.
 It is overwhelming at fist, but a blessing to work with.
 I sometimes distinguish between the parts of Salt that we put to work for us and the parts we use to interface with Salt.

- In this part, I will differentiate between the elements in the Salt architecture that you will be putting to use and the interfaces that you will be working with in order to control the elements of the Salt architecture.

-SaltStack core components:
+**SaltStack core components**:
 - Salt-master
 - Salt-minion
 - Proxy-minion